 This gene encodes a protein with similarity to the S. cerevisiae mutagenesis protein Rev1.
 The Rev1 proteins contain a BRCT domain, which is important in protein-protein interactions.
 A suggested role for the human Rev1-like protein is as a scaffold that recruits DNA polymerases involved in translesion synthesis (TLS) of damaged DNA. [provided by RefSeq, Mar 2016]

 GeneCards Summary for REV1 Gene

 REV1 (REV1, DNA Directed Polymerase) is a Protein Coding gene.
 Diseases associated with REV1 include tick infestation and primary bacterial infectious disease.
-Among its related pathways are DNA Double-Strand Break Repair and Fanconi anemia pathway.
+Among its related pathways are Fanconi anemia pathway and Translesion synthesis by Y family DNA polymerases bypasses lesions on DNA template.
 GO annotations related to this gene include magnesium ion binding and DNA-directed DNA polymerase activity.
 An important paralog of this gene is POLH.

 UniProtKB/Swiss-Prot for REV1 Gene

 Deoxycytidyl transferase involved in DNA repair.
 Transfers a dCMP residue from dCTP to the 3-end of a DNA primer in a template-dependent reaction.
 May assist in the first step in the bypass of abasic lesions by the insertion of a nucleotide opposite the lesion.
 Required for normal induction of mutations by physical and chemical agents.